Lingopie Review (2026): Is It Worth It to Learn Japanese?

 • You prefer to concentrate on a full Japanese course to learn grammar, reading, writing etc.

-If you are just looking for a way to improve your vocabulary and listening comprehension while enjoying original Japanese shows, I recommend you give it a go!
+If you are just looking for a way to improve your vocabulary and listening comprehension while enjoying original Japanese content, I recommend you give it a go!

 Have you used Lingopie to learn Japanese?
 How does it compare to other programmes you’ve used?
 I’d love to hear your experience in the comments!